 How far in advance can I buy my rail pass?

-A rail pass can be purchased up to 6 months before your first travel day.
-The only requirement is that a pass be activated (stamped by a railroad official) within 6 months of the original date of issue.
+A rail pass can be purchased anywhere from 6 to 11 months prior to your first travel day.
+(This will vary depending on your rail pass please check specific conditions of use) The only requirement is that the pass be activated (stamped by a railroad official) within the 6 or 11 months (whichever is applicable) of the original date of issue.
 Then your rail pass will be good for its full validity period (usually two months).

 How can I compare the price of traveling with a rail pass and reservations to that of train tickets?

 It’s easy.
 For most European itineraries, just go to our Itinerary page, and select the multi-city option.
 Then enter your itinerary; the rail trips you want to take and your dates of travel.
 Click “search fares” and let our booking engine research the possible travel options.

 On the next page, you’ll see the list of trains running for the first portion of your trip, with fare options for each train using regular tickets.
 Above this list of train, you should see a box advising that our system is researching rail pass options.